SEVEN STEPS TO THE REST OF GOD

 Hosea speaks of the coming of Christ that is not His worldwide coming:

-“He shall come to us.”
+“He will come to us.”

 This is not the appearing of Christ in the clouds of heaven.
 Rather it is a coming of Christ to His saints in the glory and power of the double portion of anointing, the end-time revival, the latter rain in the first month (Joel 2:23).